-A couple of months ago we installed three 200W Renogy Solar Panels on the roof of our Reconn R2 Hyper Camper.
-I’ve been super excited to see how they go, and whilst we only got a rough indication of their performance at home, I’ve since been able to give them a real work out off grid on the start of our lap of Australia, and so far, I’m seriously impressed.
+I’ve been super excited to see how they go, and whilst we only got a rough indication of their performance at home, I’ve since been able to give them a real work out off grid on our lap of Australia, and so far, I’m quite impressed.

 We’re running 3 identical Renogy Solar Panels on our Hybrid